lofx-lee/MurtazaKolachi-device_xiaomi_camera/README.md

 # proprietary_device_xiaomi_camera

-Prebuilt modded MIUI/Leica Camera 5.0 for Poco F3/Redmi K40/Mi 11x (alioth), to include in custom ROM builds.
+Prebuilt modded MIUI/Leica Camera 5.0 for Mi 10T/Mi 10T pro (apollo), to include in custom ROM builds.

 ### How to use?